-- soil composition: ratio between coarse grained particles and fine grained particles
+- soil composition: the ratio between coarse-grained particles and fine-grained particles

 - groundwater conditions Investigations are addressed to evaluate the modulus of soil reaction (E’n) of the native soil at the pipe elevation and how it can affect the global reaction of the embedment.

 Native soils with very low characteristics may reduce remarkably the stiffness of the embedment.

 Since in most projects, the embedment materials and the rate of compaction are required to develop a modulus of soil reaction in the range 7-14 Mpa, any normally consolidated and undisturbed native soil, is able to produce a modulus of soil reaction of the same magnitude or higher.

 The material used for the bedding and for the backfilling of the pipe is classified according to its composition and its compaction degree